 Platform Centers & Hubs

-What are Platform Centers & Hubs?
+What were Platform Centers & Hubs?

 Swiss Multi-Omics Center (SMOC)